-The Solid Rock Community Garden operates to transform the hearts, minds and eating habits of our school through a seed-to-table education program.
-Founded in 2020 to begin in the 2020-2021 school year, SRCS has developed a seed-to-table program that is fully integrated into the school week, teaching hands-on gardening to support a culture of health and wellness throughout the school.
+The Solid Rock Community Garden operates to transform the hearts, minds, and eating habits of our school through a seed-to-table education program.
+Founded in the 2020-2021 school year, SRCS has developed a seed-to-table program that is fully integrated into the school week, teaching hands-on gardening to support a culture of health and wellness throughout the school.

 - Promotes physical activity

 - Increased consumption of fruits and vegetables

 - Improvement in attitudes toward fruits and vegetables